Call Now

 Tennessee Theft Definitions

 Theft charges get classified based on the value of the items in question.
-While money has a specific value ($100 is $100, no matter the kind of bills involved), items and services have their own unique applicable values that vary depending on the item or service in question.
+As we know while money has a specific value – $100 bill is $100, items and services have their own unique applicable values that vary depending on the item or service in question.
+Theft can be defines as theft of property and theft of services.

-For example, stealing a vehicle would be classified as the value of the vehicle itself.
-However, running up a large restaurant bill and then leaving before the check arrives would be valued on the food and services provided by the restaurant, including preparing and serving the meal.
+For example, stealing a vehicle would be classified by the value of the vehicle itself and be a theft of property.
+However, running up a large restaurant bill and then leaving before the check arrives would be valued on the food (theft of property-the meal) and services provided by the restaurant, including preparing and serving the meal (theft of services).

 Felony Penalties